gborgonovo/photobook/README.md

 printpdf.js file is an example file to create the pdf this way.

 # Warning
 I'm not a professional developer, and this tool is meant for personal use, so it is imperfect, buggy and so on.
+Use it without any warrenty.
 Any contribute is welcome.